 It is also extremely important to follow any instructions or recommendations provided by your treating physician.
 Every doctor visit will be well documented, and your medical records can be valuable to your claim.

 Report the accident to your insurer as soon as you can.
-The insurance company will ask for specific details about the accident and assign an insurance adjuster to your claims.
+The insurance company will ask for specific details about your Clearwater accident and assign an insurance adjuster to your claims.
 Insurance adjusters play an important role, as they are in charge of your claim from beginning to end.

 It is also important to note that after the other driver reports the accident to their insurance company, that company may try to contact you.
-Do not give them any information without first discussing it with an attorney, as this can prove harmful to your claim.
+Do not give them any information without first discussing it with a Clearwater auto accident lawyer, as this can prove harmful to your claim.

 Consult with a Clearwater Car Accident Lawyer